 Posted in autumn recipes, high-fiber, main course, meat recipes, paleo friendly, probiotic food, salted / pickled, spring recipes, summer recipes, vegetables, winter recipes

 There are two methods of pickling mushrooms in Russia.
 You can salt them in a barrel (and they will be salted mushrooms) or marinate them with vinegar.
 I am not so fond of the taste of salted mushrooms but quite like marinated mushrooms.
 Russian marinated mushrooms (or pickled with vinegar mushrooms) are a great addition to hors d’oeuvre or traditional Russian cold starters variety.
 Here is my mother’s recipe which makes mild and tasty marinated mushrooms and works well for both wild mushrooms and white button mushroom.
 And of course you can marinate button mushrooms from your nearest green grocer all year round!

-Posted in autumn recipes, budget meals, high-fiber, low-calorie, low-fat, salted / pickled, starter, summer recipes, vegetarian, winter recipes
+Posted in autumn recipes, budget meals, high-fiber, low-calorie, low-fat, paleo friendly, salted / pickled, starter, summer recipes, vegetarian, winter recipes

 Tagged dill herb, garlic, mushrooms

 Pickled canned tomatoes (that are traditionally called marinated in Russia) is a very popular method of preserving the harvest.
 In the end of the summer, when tomatoes are plentiful, is the time to do your pickling to fill up the larder for the winter consumption.
 Pickled tomatoes by this recipe are mild but pungent, they are real Russian spiced pickled tomatoes with herbs.
 Enjoy!

 Posted in autumn recipes, high-fiber, hors d'oeuvre / appetizer, low-calorie, low-fat, paleo friendly, salted / pickled, summer recipes, vegetables, vegetarian